PhamDuong39/ShopGiay_CS5_G5/README.md

 ## Support

-For support, [https://github.com/PhamDuong39] or join our Slack channel.
+For support [PhamDuong39](https://github.com/PhamDuong39) or join our Slack channel.